Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Results

 Figure \ref{fig:GLSpec} compares the first and third SPOD eigenvalues for the full data, pairwise ($\overline\tau=20 \Delta t$) and downsampled (by 20).
 The data is complex, which leads to a 2-sided spectrum.
-The final pairwise march produces estimates of 50,000 sequential snapshots.
-50,000 snapshots of the full and pairwise estimates are used with a Hamming window of length $N_\text{fft}=240$ for our SPOD estimation (see~\citet{schmidt2020guide} for more on SPOD parameter selection).
+The final pairwise march produces estimates of 96,000 sequential snapshots.
+96,000 snapshots of the full and pairwise estimates are used with a Hamming window of length $N_\text{fft}=240$ for our SPOD estimation (see~\citet{schmidt2020guide} for more on SPOD parameter selection).
 The spectra clearly show the power of pairwise SPOD for dealiasing the SPOD spectrum within the range of a downsampled frequency.
 Additionally, pairwise SPOD gives good estimates for the energy outside of this range, particularly for $-1\leq\omega\leq1$.
-The overall decrease in energy is due to the artificially damped eigenvalues at high frequencies that DMD produces with statistically stationary data in the presence of noise~\citep{bagheri2014effects,hirsh2020centering,scherl2020robust}.
-The effect of noise is stronger for the sub-dominant SPOD modes that may be less converged.
+The overall decrease in energy is due to the artificially damped eigenvalues at high frequencies that DMD produces with statistically stationary data in the presence of process noise~\citep{bagheri2014effects,hirsh2020centering,scherl2020robust}.
+This effect is stronger for the sub-dominant SPOD modes that may be less converged.
 While other versions of DMD have been developed to combat this effect~\citep{chen2012variants,dawson2016characterizing,baddoo2023physics}, we found these versions did not improve these results when combined with the proposed pairwise SPOD algorithm.
+We also note that the forward-only estimation has a much more energetic spectrum than the forward-backward.

 We use alignment as a quantitative measure of how accurately pairwise SPOD estimates mode shapes.
 Alignment is defined as the weighted inner product of the estimated mode shape with the full data SPOD mode.
 Since the modes form an orthonormal set, an alignment of 1 means the modes are the same and 0 means they are orthogonal.